Skip to main content

 Unlabeled dataframe

-Defines a separate .csv or .pq file (depending on the problem type) containing a dataframe with unlabeled records that H2O Hydrogen Torch utilizes to generate pseudo labels.
+Defines a separate CSV or Parquet file (depending on the problem type) containing a dataframe with unlabeled records that H2O Hydrogen Torch utilizes to generate pseudo labels.
 H2O Hydrogen Torch first trains the model with the provided labeled data (Train dataframe).
 Right after, the model predicts pseudo labels for the provided unlabeled dataframe before doing another training run that combines the original labels and pseudo labels.

 note